DamianZaremba/damianzaremba.co.uk/content/_posts/2010-04-17-why-i-love-python.markdown

 - Python
 ---

-So I've been playing with python a lot recently and it is just so amazing!
+So I've been playing with Python a lot recently and it is just so amazing!

 Here are some quick example that all took less than 10mins to write: